xeolabs/scenejs/README.markdown

 * **[Class Docs](http://xeolabs.github.com/scenejs/docs/index.html)** -
 Documentation in progress for the SceneJS class API, which is the core implementation beneath the JSON API.
 You can use this to build scenes programmatically, instead of declaratively with JSON as shown in the examples.
-You would also use it when you are setting or getting state on node objects, even when those were defined with JSON.
+You would also use this API when when manipulating nodes (even they were defined with JSON).

 ## Examples